There are now 3 possible online modes for units:

 - Students are able to (1) identify and apply the appropriate method of analysis to applied economics research problems; (2) use software to estimate models; (3) critically evaluate and interpret estimation output; and (4) communicate core model results.

-- Indicative assessments in this unit are as follows: (1) quizzes; (2) assignments; and (3) research report.
+- Indicative assessments in this unit are as follows: (1) quizzes; (2) assignments; and (3) lab attendance.
 Further information is available in the unit outline.

 - Unit Coordinator(s)